hotNipi/node-red-dashboard-2-ui-gauge-linear/README.md

 * **Group** - The display group in which to show the gauge.
 * **Size** - The size of the gauge on the dashboard.
 * **Label** - A text label that is shown above the gauge's bar.
+* **Input** - Configured input property should carry single numeric value.

 * **Limits Min and Max** - These specify the range of the gauge.
 Values are mandatory.
 Optionally you can configure labels for limits.
 If configured, the label is shown instead of value.
 * **Ticks** - This defines intermediate values under the gauge bar.
 Each row defines the value of the tick and as for limits, optionally the label for tick can be configured.

+* **Bar** - The bar appearance.
+Bar can be segmented (led-like dots) or solid.
+For solid bar the bar colored sectors are defined by the ticks.
-* **Bar** - The bar beahvior and colors.
+    * **Select Mode** - Select the mode of the bar beahvior.
 Select the mode first and the configure the colors and maybe count of the cells.
-You can always change the mode but whenever you have selected a mode which makes same color for all cells, you'll need configure the colors again.
-    * **Select Mode** - Select the mode of the bar beahvior. **"Default"** - basic mode. **"Full Bar Color"** - all bar cells change the color based on value. **"Cross Zero"** - The left end of the bar is zero.
+You can always change the mode but whenever you have selected a mode which makes same color for all cells, you'll need configure the colors again. **"Default"** - basic mode. **"Full Bar Color"** - all bar cells change the color based on value. **"Cross Zero"** - The left end of the bar is zero.
 The right end is even positive or negative limit.
 The bar switches color based of value being positive or negative.
 If Min and Max are configured equally far from zero, it is possible to configure intermediate ticks.
 Otherwise ticks are not available for this mode.

     * **Pick Color** - Use color picker to select the color and then drag over the bar to apply the selected color to the desired cells.
 Repeat this step to apply different colors for different bar regions.
 Note that for **"Cross Zero"** mode it takes to configure different colors for positive and negative occurence.